Orama-Interactive/Pixelorama-Docs/docs/user_manual/palettes.md

 :::

 :::caution pre-0.9 pixelorama palettes
 Palettes created in versions of Pixelorama prior to 0.9 have to be reimported.
-The save format was changed from `.json` to more Godot compatible `.tres`.
+The save format was changed from `.json` to more Godot-compatible `.tres`.
 :::